Causes of autism: Obstructive sleep apnea in pregnancy

 Sleep apnea can result in intermittent hypoxia and has been increasing in prevalence due in part to the obesity epidemic.
 The known maternal risk factors for autism diagnosis in her offspring are similar to the risk factors for sleep apnea.
 For example, advanced maternal age, maternal obesity, maternal type 2 diabetes and maternal hypertension all increase the risk of autism in her offspring.
 Likewise, these are all known risk factors for sleep apnea.

-One animal study found behaviour of offspring exhibited autism-like traits when rats were subjected to intermittent hypoxia during gestation, replicating the oxygen drops seen in sleep apnea.
-A human study found that gestational sleep apnea was associated with low reading test scores in children and that this effect may be mediated by an increased risk of the child having sleep apnea themselves.
+One study found that gestational sleep apnea was associated with low reading test scores in children and that this effect may be mediated by an increased risk of the child having sleep apnea themselves.
 Another study reported low social development scores in 64% of infants born to mothers with sleep apnea compared to 25% of infants born to controls, suggesting sleep apnea in pregnancy may have an effect on offspring neurodevelopment.
 There was also an increase in the amount of snoring the mothers with sleep apnea reported in their infants when compared to controls.
 Children with sleep apnea have "hyperactivity, attention problems, aggressivity, lower social competency, poorer communication, and/or diminished adaptive skills".
 One study found significant improvements in ADHD-like symptoms, aggression, social problems and thought problems in autistic children who underwent adenotonsillectomy for sleep apnea.
 Sleep problems in autism have been linked in a study to brain changes, particularly in the hippocampus, though this study does not prove causation.
 A common presentation of sleep apnea in children with autism is insomnia.
+All known genetic syndromes which are linked to autism have a high prevalence of sleep apnea.
+The prevalence of sleep apnea in Down's Syndrome is 50% - 100%.
+Sleep problems and OSA in this population have been linked to language development.
+Since autism manifests in the early developmental period, sleep apnea in Down's Syndrome and other genetic syndromes such as Fragile X start early (at infancy or shortly after), and sleep disturbances alter brain development, it's plausible that some of the neurodevelopmental differences seen in these genetic syndromes are at least partially caused by the effects of untreated sleep apnea.

-Infectious processes
+Infectious hypotheses

-Prenatal viral infection has been called the principal non-genetic cause of autism.
+One hypothesis suggests that prenatal viral infection may contribute to the development of autism.
 Prenatal exposure to rubella or cytomegalovirus activates the mother's immune response and may greatly increase the risk for autism in mice.
 Congenital rubella syndrome is the most convincing environmental cause of autism.
 Infection-associated immunological events in early pregnancy may affect neural development more than infections in late pregnancy, not only for autism, but also for psychiatric disorders of presumed neurodevelopmental origin, notably schizophrenia.

+A 2021 meta-analysis of 36 studies suggested a relationship between mothers recalling an infection during pregnancy and having children with autism.